ABRSM and Trinity Piano Diplomas

 ATCL

-1st year bachelor degree or Certificate of higher education
+First year of bachelor degree or Certificate of higher education (Level 4)

 LRSM